hubmapconsortium/ingest-validation-tools/docs/mxif/index.md

 <details markdown="1" open="true"><summary><s>Version 2 (current)</s> (deprecated)</summary>
 We do not expect to receive any new data of this assay type.
-If you are planning to submit new data of this assay type, please reach out to the help desk at help@hubmapconsortium.org.
+If you are planning to submit new data of this assay type, reach out to help@hubmapconsortium.org.
 </details>